danic95/danic95/README.md

 I'm a passionate **Full-Stack Software Engineer** focused on creating robust and scalable solutions.
 With over **6 years of experience** in the industry, I specialize in backend development while maintaining strong competencies in frontend and DevOps.

-- 🔭 Currently working at **10Pearls LATAM** as Senior Full-Stack Engineer
+- 🔭 Currently working at **apexdynamics.io** as Senior Full-Stack Engineer
 - 🌱 Exploring new technologies in **Go, Python, and cloud-native architectures**
 - 💡 I enjoy solving complex problems with logical thinking and creativity
 - 🎯 Focused on writing clean, efficient, and well-documented code